If you have a high-traffic website, when you look at the website access log or SSL access log, you may find there are a lot of spam URL requests.

 esc, :, w, q, !key to save the changes and exit vim editor.

-- The disadvantage of this method is that the spam traffic still arrive at your original web server, it can not improve web server speed and performance largely.
+- The disadvantage of this method is that the spam traffic still arrives at your original web server, it can not improve web server speed and performance largely.

 2. Block Special URL Request In CDN Server.

-If your website use a CDN service ( for example CloudFlare ), you can block special url request by add a firewall rule in the CDN service.
-This can reduce your website spam traffic largely because the spam url request will never arrive at your website.
-This is so called cloud block.
+If your website uses a CDN service ( for example Cloudflare ), you can block special URL requests by adding a firewall rule in the CDN service.
+This can reduce your website’s spam traffic largely because the spam URL request will never arrive at your website.
+This is a so-called cloud block.

-- Click Firewall button at top navigation bar, then click Firewall Rules link under Firewall button.
+- Click the Firewall button at the top navigation bar, then click Firewall Rules link under the Firewall button.

-- Click Create a Firewall rule button at right side to create a new firewall rule.
+- Click Create a Firewall rule button on the right side to create a new firewall rule.

-- Input a Rule name in the next page.
+- Input a Rule name on the next page.

-- Add one or multiple incoming requests match condition in When incoming requests match… area.
-Multiple incoming requests match condition can has And / Or relationship.
+- Add one or multiple incoming requests match conditions in the When incoming requests match… area.
+Multiple incoming requests match conditions can have And / Or relationship.

-- In this example I select URI in Field drop down list, select Contains in Operator dropdown list and input /abc.php in Value input text box to create the first incoming request match condition.
+- In this example I select URI in the Field drop-down list, select Contains in the Operator dropdown list and input /abc.php in the Value input text box to create the first incoming request match condition.

-- Then I click And button at the end of above request match condition and input another query string contains request match condition ( Field( URI Query String ), Operator( contains ), Value( username )).
+- Then I click And button at the end of the above request match condition and input another query string contains the request match condition ( Field( URI Query String ), Operator( contains ), Value( username )).

-- Select Block from Choose an action drop down list at the bottom of the page.
+- Select Block from the Choose an action drop-down list at the bottom of the page.

-- Click Deploy button to deploy the firewall rule.
+- Click the Deploy button to deploy the firewall rule.

-- Now all the traffics that match above conditions will be blocked at CloudFlare side.
+- Now all the traffics that matches the above conditions will be blocked on the Cloudflare side.
 This will reduce original web server traffic pressure and improve server speed and performance.